sergev/blang/README.md

 ./blang -o output.s input.b
 ```

-The compiler generates x86_64 assembly code that can be assembled and linked using standard tools.
+The compiler generates IR assembly code that can be assembled and linked using standard LLVM tools.

 To get help:
 ```bash